Teaching modeling in introductory statistics: A comparison of formula and tidyverse syntaxes: Discussion

 Summary statistics for quantitative variables suffered from a different set of challenges.
 In the formula section, dealing with missing values was inconsistent (sometimes \texttt{na.rm\ =\ TRUE}, sometimes \texttt{use\ =\ "complete.obs"}), but finding a five number summary with \texttt{favstats()} was straightforward.
 In the \texttt{tidyverse} section, dealing with missing values using \texttt{drop\_na()} made that process very consistent, but finding a five number summary was verbose.
 This challenge could be overcome by the use of the \texttt{skimr} package for summary statistics.

-Overall, most of the issues with each syntax could be solved with better preparation, including more consideration of consistency.
-Again, if you came to this paper hoping to find `the' answer about which syntax is verifiably best, we apologize for the disappointment.
-However, some of the issues raised here may help you choose the syntax most appropriate for your course and student population.
+Overall, most issues with each syntax could be solved with better preparation, including more consideration of consistency.
+There is no clear answer to which syntax is `best' but these results and discussion may help instructors choose the syntax most appropriate for their course and student population.

 There is interesting further work that could be considered.
 A cross-over design where students saw one syntax for the first half of the semester and the other for the second half would allow for better comparisons.
 However, there are a few caveats here.